-Despite having found incredible fortune, Lore has unable to abandon old business associates.
+Despite having found an incredible fortune, Lore has been unable to abandon old business associates.
 However, he thinks that he has succeeded because of a winning formula that his colleagues are a part of.

 This is why he remains close to the individuals he has previously worked with.
-Mike Hanrahan, the project director from Quidsi, was helpful in helping Lore find Jet.
+The project director from Quidsi was helpful in helping Lore find Jet.
 Nathan Faust, the vice president of special operations at Quidsi, joined the company as well.

 - He has received many accolades.

 Naturally, Lore has earned much praise for his astounding achievement and market savvy.
 He has won a number of accolades, including Fortune magazine’s designation of him as one of the “smartest people in technology,” and E&Y’s selection of him as a regional “entrepreneur of the year.